 windychien.com – short professional description, statement, plus chatty personal note

 wendywidellwolff.com – long statement (bio link opens pdf)

-I will update this list in the future but you might also find good inspiration on these artist websites.
+I update this list from time to time but you can also find good inspiration on these artist websites.